quangChe/google-places-app/README.md

 # Place Bookmarks

-React Native app built with assets from ../design and instructions from ../README.md.
+This is a React Native mobile app for searching and bookmarking places.
+It has great look and feel to it and uses powerful Google Places API and Google Static Maps API for location search and insights.

 ## Getting Started